News from Nowhere: Influence

 Folk singer Leon Rosselson's song "Bringing the News from Nowhere", from his eponymous 1986 album, is a tribute to Morris.

 A track on Dig, Lazarus, Dig!!! by Nick Cave and the Bad Seeds (2008) is called "More News from Nowhere".

 In 2013 the English band Darkstar released an album titled News from Nowhere.

 In 2008 Waltham Forest commissioned the composer Mike Roberts to create a new community symphony based on the story.
-Incorporating Morris's axiom of 'art for the people and by the people', the piece was written in collaboration with 180 primary school children, who composed fragments of music that were weaved into the final piece.
+Incorporating Morris's axiom of 'art for the people and by the people', the piece was written in collaboration with 180 primary school children, who composed fragments of music that were woven into the final piece.
 The result was a 90-minute work for children's choir, orchestra and 10 other smaller ensembles.
 The work was recorded with the artistic support of the William Morris Gallery during 2014-15 for release in June 2015 to commemorate the novel's 125th anniversary.

 The animated video "News from Nowhere" (2022, 5 min) by Maltese artist and curator Raphael Vella was loosely inspired by William Morris's novel.
 Composed of around 1000 frames, this stop-motion animation presented a more dystopian version of the narrative, in which the artist wakes up to a world on fire.
 The animated video was on display in 2023 at Valletta Contemporary in Malta.

 The opera New Year by Sir Michael Tippett was strongly influenced by Morris's book.